dipeshnagar/fedex-logistics-analysis-using-python-/README.md

 3) Air offers the best balance of reliability and cost ($35.65/kg), delivering mostly on time or slightly early, making it suitable for time-sensitive shipments.

-4)Truck is the most cost-efficient ($14.19/kg) with the lowest lead time (~55 days), making it the best option for regional and cost-sensitive logistics.
+4) Truck is the most cost-efficient ($14.19/kg) with the lowest lead time (~55 days), making it the best option for regional and cost-sensitive logistics.

    Vendor analysis shows strong cost variation, indicating that selecting the right vendors can significantly reduce overall logistics cost.
    Overall, shipment mode selection should be strategy-driven, balancing cost, speed, and reliability based on business needs and geography.

 🚀 Conclusion